hassannteifeh/encrypt-it/README.md

 The library uses a `Result` type for safe error handling instead of throwing exceptions.
 A Result is either an `Ok` containing a value, or an `Err` containing an error.

+### Basic Example

-Here is a basic example:
+Here is a simple example of encrypting and decrypting data.

 ```typescript
 import { encrypt, decrypt } from 'shifra'